Josephvs96/fejka-browser-extension/README.md

 To start development:
 1. Run `npm install` to install dependencies
-2. Run `npm run dev` to start the development server with hot-reload at http://localhost:9000
+2. Run `npm run dev` to start Vite's dev server
-3. Load the extension in your browser as described in the Installation section
+3. In Chrome, open `chrome://extensions`, enable Developer Mode, click "Load unpacked" and select the `dist` folder that Vite/CRXJS outputs (it updates on rebuild)
-4. The popup will automatically connect to the development server for hot-reload
+4. With `npm run dev` running, the extension supports HMR for popup and content scripts via CRXJS

 ### Testing
 The project uses Jest and React Testing Library for unit testing.
 To run tests: